-Maybe you have heard of a celebrity or celebrity-couple who has adopted children from overseas orphanages.
+Maybe you have heard of a celebrity or celebrity couple who has adopted children from overseas orphanages.
 I can think of a Hollywood power couple (now divorced) who seemed to adopt a new child every other month back in the early 2000s.
 Not that there's anything wrong with that, of course.
-We have seen movies whose plots revolve around a now-adult adopted child setting out on an adventure to locate his or her birthparents for any number of reasons.
+We have seen movies whose plots revolve around a now-adult adopted child setting out on an adventure to locate their birth parents for many reasons.
 These are stories that tug at our heartstrings.
 As a father of three little kids, I can't help but put myself in the position of a parent who has given up their child for adoption and how difficult that must be.
 Even more so, I feel for the children who spend large portions of their childhood looking for a family to call their own.

 Stepparent adoption in Texas: The basics

-As a stepparent of a child, you meet the qualifications for filing for the adoption of him or her.
+As a stepparent of a child, you meet the qualifications for filing for their adoption.
 The only other qualification to file a petition to adopt your step-child would be for your spouse (the parent of the child you wish to adopt) to join with you in the petition as your co-petitioner.
 Otherwise, nothing is stopping you from trying to adopt your stepchild.
-However, there are relational, emotional, and familial considerations that you need to sort out with your stepchild, their other parent, and your spouse before taking the steps necessary towards adoption.
+However, it would be best if you sorted out relational, emotional, and familial considerations with your stepchild, their other parent, and your spouse before taking the steps necessary towards adoption.

-These are two essential pieces of information: who qualifies to adopt a stepchild and where does the case begin.
-Once you determine the answers to these questions I think the next place you need to go is in search of legal advice and counsel.
+These are two essential pieces of information: who qualifies to adopt a stepchild and where the case begins.
+Once you determine the answers to these questions, I think the next place you need to go is to seek legal advice and counsel.
 Interviewing an attorney means following a few key steps.
-First, you will want to make sure that the attorney you are speaking to has experience working in family law.
-Many attorneys will tell you that they are ready to represent you in a case despite their having no experience having done so previously.
+First, you will want to ensure that the attorney you are speaking to has experience working in family law.
+Many attorneys will tell you that they are ready to represent you in a case despite having no experience previously.
 There is nothing wrong with an inexperienced attorney attempting to learn a new area of the law.
 I wouldn't recommend being the person that this type of attorney "practices" on.

 This is where your case begins.
-Decide whether or not you need to hire a lawyer (odds are good that you do.)
-Once a lawyer has been hired work to provide him or her with all the information that he or she needs to go forward and file to adopt your stepchild.
+Decide whether or not you need to hire a lawyer (the odds are good that you do.)
+Once a lawyer has been hired, work to provide them with all the information that they need to go forward and file to adopt your stepchild.
 Filing a case is one thing, but knowing what to do to file is another.
-I would like to take some time at this point in our blog post and work with you on figuring out how to go about filing your adoption case in a Texas family court.
+I want to take some time in our blog post and work with you to figure out how to file your adoption case in a Texas family court.

 Having an attorney to be able to walk you through the adoption is important.
 An adoption case can be emotionally difficult, and you need to have someone by your side to help you manage your expectations.
-While you have little context or experience to be able to provide observations of what happens in a case your attorney will have been through adoptions like yours to help you get through moments or experiences that are difficult.
+While you have little context or experience to provide observations of what happens in a case, your attorney will have been through adoptions like yours to help you get through moments or difficult experiences.

 As I mentioned a moment ago, the most important consideration to make in the context of an adoption case is whether or not your stepchild has a relationship with their other parent.
-Unless there has already been a trip to a court in which that parent has had their parental rights terminated you will first need to file a motion to terminate his or her parental rights.
-A child cannot have three parents from a legal perspective and so you will need to have the other parent taken out of the picture.
+Unless there has already been a trip to a court in which that parent has had their parental rights terminated, you will first need to file a motion to terminate their parental rights.
+A child cannot have three parents from a legal perspective, so you will need to have the other parent taken out of the picture.
 The best way to do so is to file a petition to terminate the parent's parental rights.
 An Original Petition for Adoption is the case to file after the termination lawsuit.

 What are the main issues in a stepparent adoption case that are decided?

 A stepparent adoption case must first answer whether or not a biological parent's printer rights will be terminated.
-If this initial question is reached and no parental rights are terminated then your adoption case will not move forward.
-If a judge does decide to terminate the parental rights of the biological parent then you would be able to move forward to become the adopted parent of your stepchild.
+If this initial question is reached and no parental rights are terminated, then your adoption case will not move forward.
+If a judge does decide to terminate the biological parent's parental rights, then you would be able to move forward to become the adopted parent of your stepchild.
 At that stage, your child would be able to inherit from you upon your death, receive death benefits from Social Security, and have other benefits that are provided to your legal children under the law.

 A court will look to many different factors when determining whether or not to grant your request to adopt your stepchild.
-As we have already talked about at length nearest child must have the parental rights of his or her other biological parent terminated.
-If this step cannot be accomplished, then none of the other factors in a stepparent adoption case will even be reached.
-The court will name an adoption evaluator to interview you, the child, your spouse, and any other adult who is relevant to the case to determine suitability.
+As we have already talked about at length nearest child must have the parental rights of their other biological parent terminated.
+If this step cannot be accomplished, none of the other factors in a stepparent adoption case will even be reached.
+The court will name an adoption evaluator to interview you, the child, your spouse, and any other adult relevant to the case to determine suitability.
 This person will most likely be chosen from a predetermined list provided by the court.

 The court may also appoint an attorney solely to represent the interests of your stepchild and making decisions.
-The judge must make decisions regarding adoption based on what he or she believes to be in the best interest of your stepchild.
-This is the same standard that is used to determine children's issues in a divorce or child custody case.
-Since it is possible for your best interest to be different from those of your stepchild a court will oftentimes appoint an amicus or ad litem attorney to investigate your situation further and make recommendations to the court.
+The judge must make decisions regarding adoption based on what they believe to be in the best interest of your stepchild.
+This is the same standard used to determine children's issues in a divorce or child custody case.
+Since it is possible for your best interest to be different from your stepchild's, a court will often appoint an amicus or ad litem attorney to investigate your situation further and make recommendations to the court.

 Background in criminal history checks are usually completed in a Texas adoption case.
-These background checks go into your criminal history, the criminal history of your stepchild's biological parents as well as an investigation into the home environment that you will be bringing your stepchild into.
-The state of Texas will have a social worker to initiate the steps necessary to complete these reports by gathering information.
-This is simply more information that a judge can utilize to make decisions about whether or not it is in the best interests of your stepchild for you to adopt him or her.
+These background checks go into your criminal history, the criminal history of your stepchild's biological parents, as well as an investigation into the home environment that you will be bringing your stepchild into.
+Texas will have a social worker initiate the steps necessary to complete these reports by gathering information.
+This is more information that a judge can utilize to decide whether it is in your stepchild's best interests for you to adopt them.

 What are the final steps necessary to adopt your stepchild in Texas?

-You should cooperate with any social worker from the state of Texas who will contact you regarding the information needed to complete the aforementioned reports.
-Sometimes the information that they seek is private and it may seem tedious to you to complete the evaluation.
-However, if you cooperate with this step and come prepared with a job history, a list of previous employers, and other basic information that will probably be requested you can save yourself a lot of time and hassle.
+It would help if you cooperated with any social worker from the state of Texas who will contact you regarding the information needed to complete the aforementioned reports.
+Sometimes, the information they seek is private, and it may seem tedious to you to complete the evaluation.
+However, if you cooperate with this step and come prepared with a job history, a list of previous employers, and other basic information that will probably be requested, you can save yourself a lot of time and hassle.

 Next, be prepared for someone from the state of Texas to come into your home and complete a home study.
-Any adult or older child that lives with you will be interviewed and the findings of the evaluation will be made available to the family court judge.
-It is common for the social worker to also interview your stepchild depending on their age.
+Any adult or older child who lives with you will be interviewed, and the findings of the evaluation findings will be made available to the family court judge.
+It is common for the social worker to also interview your stepchild, depending on their age.
 Be prepared for the social worker to also come to your home and observe how you and your stepchild relate to one another in a home environment.

-When all these steps are finally complete the court will schedule a hearing for you to go in speak to the judge.
+When all these steps are finally complete, the court will schedule a hearing for you to speak to the judge.
 You, your spouse, your stepchild's biological parent, and any other person involved in the case will need to attend.
 The result of a stepparent adoption case is a court order that grants organize your petition for adoption.
 This final order is the last step you would need to take to adopt your stepchild.
-Once the document is entered in the court records your child's birth certificate will reflect that you are their legal parent.
+Once the document is entered into the court records, your child's birth certificate will reflect that you are their legal parent.

 A stepparent adoption case is not always straightforward but can be assisted with the help of an experienced family law attorney.
-Sometimes you will be able to speak to your stepchild's biological parent before the case to determine whether or not he or she is willing to have their parental rights voluntarily terminated.
-This is a very sensitive subject and getting advice from an attorney will be a good place for you to start.
+Sometimes you will be able to speak to your stepchild's biological parent before the case to determine whether or not they are willing to have their parental rights voluntarily terminated.
+This is a susceptible subject, and getting advice from an attorney will be a good place for you to start.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as the circumstances involved in your family law matter.
+These consultations are a great way for you to learn more about the world of Texas family law and the circumstances involved in your family law matter.